joshnsit/git-demo/README.md

 #Demo Git Repository
-This is the first file in this repo
+This is the base Help file in this repo

 ## Website Content
 Here are files in our website